maco4457/PPL-Paper/presentation.md

     >>> “Hello” + 1
     Output: TypeError: Can't convert 'int' object to str implicitly

-__"explicit is better than implicit."__

-    >>> "1" + str(1)
-    Output = "11"

 #15.
 Lua's metatables#
-Metatables can be associated with a table or other value, and one of their uses is to facilitate "operator overloading", defining certain normally disallowed operations like dividing a table by another table
+Metatables can be associated with a table or other value.
+One of their uses is "operator overloading" (via metamethods), defining certain normally disallowed operations like dividing a table by another table, or computing the union of two tables.

 #16.
 Metatables vs Python's casting#
 Say we have a value j in both Python and Lua.